GL192021/vae-posterior-collapse/results/res2.md

 The main point of the target-rate objective is to enforce a nontrivial information budget directly, rather than hoping that a suitable choice of $\beta$ will implicitly do so.
 In our experiments, the target-rate run preserves a visibly active latent space while maintaining good reconstructions.
 Both qualitatively and quantitatively, this is the intended contrast with collapse-prone $\beta$-only training.

+We expand more on how optimizing this objective favors informative latent encoding in `notes/`.

 ---

 ## Summary